Pharma LOE: What is Your Plan After Loss of Brand Exclusivity?

 OptimizeRx Guest Contributor

 In a National Consumers League survey, about two-thirds of consumers who reported having meds switched say they were not consulted.
-For LOE brands experiencing generic competition, getting both the doctor and patient to agree on your brand may not be enough to guarantee to fill and dispensing of the brand.
+For pharma brands experiencing generic competition, getting both the doctor and patient to agree on your brand may not be enough to guarantee to fill and dispensing of the brand.

-Current LOE Strategies
+Current Pharma LOE Strategies

 1. Create an over-the-counter formulation